A Trusted Friend in a Complicated World

 Maltipom

 With waves of fluff and a foxy face, the Maltipom is exactly what you’d expect when crossing a Maltese with a Pomeranian.
-This breed exhibits the Pomeranian’s hallmark fox-like face, almond eyes, and soft ears mounted high on the head.
+This breed exhibits the Pomeranian’s hallmark fox-like face, almond eyes and soft ears mounted high on the head.
 The longer, mostly white coat and plume tail are courtesy of the Maltese parent.
 Here’s something else to consider if you’re thinking of adding a Maltipom to your family: longevity.
 The Maltese and Pomeranian are two dogs with the longest life spans.
-They also hail from the toy group, meaning they were made for snuggling, companionship, and not a lot of exercise.
-Still, that doesn’t mean you can slack off; all dogs need regular exercise.
+They also hail from the toy group, meaning they were made for snuggling, companionship and not a lot of exercise.

 Labradinger, Labrador retriever and English springer spaniel mix, enjoying the beach